site24x7/plugins/check_updates/bulk_deployment/ansible/site24x7_check_updates_plugin_playbook/README.md

 # Site24x7 Check Updates Plugin Playbook

-### A playbook to install Site24x7 CheckUpdates plugins on all your Linux Servers and monitor the number of pending security updates.
+### An Ansible playbook to install the Site24x7 Check Updates plugin on all your Linux servers to monitor the number of pending security updates.

 ---